 In short, Heracles managed to scare these terrifying birds with a rattle and then shoot them down with his arrows.
 In ancient art, this is probably the only time Hercules has a bow – an obvious allusion to the Sagittarius.
 Moreover, two “bird” constellations lie right next to the Sagittarius – Aquila, the eagle, and Cygnus, the swan.

 Hercules and Cerberus

 In short, the constellation of the Scorpius marks the beginning of the “darker” part of the year, when the days are getting shorter.
 The Sun gets bitten by this scorpion, and start descending to the land of the dead.
-Now, in those regions where there are no scorpions, the three-headed dog (or a wolf) took its place.
+However, in the nations that had no scorpions, the three-headed dog (or a wolf) took its place.

-The “three head” idea came from the most prominent stars of the Scorpius constellation.
-Perhaps, we should see them together with the Lupus (the wolf) constellation bellow.
+The “three heads” idea came from the most prominent stars of the Scorpius constellation.
+Perhaps, we should see them together with the Lupus (the wolf) constellation below.
 Moreover, some of the ancient artworks, like the one below, even depict the Milky Way, positioned right behind the Scorpius constellation.

 Heracles and the Augean stables

-In this labor, Heracles had the task of cleaning the stables of King Augeas.
+In this labour, Heracles had the task of cleaning the stables of King Augeas.
 Heracles succeeded by re-routing two rivers to wash out the filth.

 This is a rare event where we see Hercules in a situation where he doesn’t need to fight, even though he still needs to use his strength.
 And this is the main clue that we need to understand the myth.

 Namely, the constellation of Aquarius is one of the few constellations that does not represent a human-animal hybrid or a monster of any sort.
 Moreover, I believe that the name of King Augeas is a corruption of the word “aqua” – water.
 This is a very interesting fact that we will discuss a bit later.